 Won is about a woman who is a prize.
-She is warned to be prepared for both up will be greatly affected by her side. lover's moods.
-He is likely to humble brings her down so low that she can not go.
+She is warned to be prepared for both up and down time.
+She will be greatly affected by her lover's moods.
+He is likely to humble her because she is used to higher standards of living.
+He fears that she will not stay with him, so he will not stay with him, so he brings her down so low that she can not go.